Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/04-polishing-assembly.md

 ~~~
 {: .output}

-We can see that medaka has created multiple files, these are the following:
+Medaka has created multiple files:

-* `calls_to_draft.bam` - this is a BAM file contaning the alignment of the raw reads (basecalls) to the draft assembly
+* `calls_to_draft.bam` - a BAM file contaning the alignment of the raw reads (basecalls) to the draft assembly
-* `calls_to_draft.bam.bai` - this is an index file of the above BAM file
+* `calls_to_draft.bam.bai` - an index file of the above BAM file
-* `consensus.fasta` - this is the consensus sequence, or polished assembly in our case in FASTA format
+* `consensus.fasta` - the consensus sequence, or polished assembly in our case in FASTA format
-* `consensus.fasta.gaps_in_draft_coords.bed` - this is a BED file containing information about the location of any gaps in the consensus sequence which can be used when visualising the assembly
+* `consensus.fasta.gaps_in_draft_coords.bed` - a BED file containing information about the location of any gaps in the consensus sequence which can be used when visualising the assembly
-* `consensus_probs.hdf` - this is a file that contains the output of the neural network calculations and is not an output for end-users, so we don't need to worry about this file
+* `consensus_probs.hdf` - a file that contains the output of the neural network calculations and is not an output for end-users, so we don't need to worry about this file

-`consensus.fasta` is the file we're interested in, which in our case is the polished assembly.
+In our case we're interested in the polished assembly, so we want the `consensus.fasta` file.

 > ## BAM and SAM Files
 > A [SAM file](https://genome.sph.umich.edu/wiki/SAM), is a tab-delimited text file that contains information for each individual read and its alignment to the genome.
 While we do not have time to go into detail about the features of the SAM format, the paper by [Heng Li et al.](http://bioinformatics.oxfordjournals.org/content/25/16/2078.full) provides a lot more detail on the specification.
+>
 > The compressed binary version of SAM is called a BAM file.
 We use this version to reduce size and to allow for indexing, which enables efficient random access of the data contained within the file.
+>
 > The file begins with a header, which is optional.
-The header is used to describe the source of data, reference sequence, method of alignment, etc., this will change depending on the aligner being used.
+The header describes the source of data, reference sequence, method of alignment etc. - these will change depending on the aligner being used.
 Following the header is the alignment section.
 Each line that follows corresponds to alignment information for a single read.
-Each alignment line has 11 mandatory fields for essential mapping information and a variable number of other fields for aligner specific information.
+There are 11 mandatory fields for essential mapping information and a variable number of other fields for aligner specific information.
 An example entry from a SAM file is displayed below with the different fields highlighted.
+>
 > See [Genomics - Variant Calling](https://cloud-span.github.io/04genomics/01-variant_calling/index.html) for a deeper dive.
 {: .callout}